Coin Collecting 103: Protecting, Preserving & Storing Your Coin Collection

 We spend countless hours assembling our coin collections.
 Protecting, preserving, and storing your coins correctly will ensure future generations will enjoy them.

 Coin Collecting Supplies for The Beginner

-Anybody starting on their coin collecting journey will need a guide and some of the best resources are the Secrets of the Rare Coin Business and the "A Guide Book of United States Coins," also known as the "Red Book."
+Anybody starting on their coin collecting journey will need a guide.
+The most popular guide for the new collector is the "A Guide Book of United States Coins," also known as the "Red Book."
 This book was first published in 1947 and comes out annually.
-It has everything a new coin collector needs to know to start their coin-collecting journey successfully and once you start to learn about what makes different types of coins valuable, you can also use automatically updating online resources such as the Greysheet's CPG Price Guide for rare coins.
+It has everything a new coin collector needs to know to start their coin-collecting journey successfully.
+You can also use online resources such as the Greysheet's CPG Price Guide .

 Secondly, you should purchase a soft pad or use a cloth to protect your coins while working with them.
 It's not a matter of "if"; it's a matter of "when" you drop a coin.
 When you do, it will land on a soft surface and not get damaged.
 Additionally, it will keep the coin from coming in contact with a tabletop or countertop that may have some dirt or contaminants.
 Additionally, it would help if you washed your pad or soft cloth regularly to keep it clean.

 Lastly, you should purchase a good magnifying glass and light.
 Coin collectors enjoy looking at their coins in a good environment, and purchasing the proper tools will help you maximize your enjoyment of your collection.
 There are two choices when it comes to magnifiers.
 The first is a magnifying glass that is usually 2 to 4 inches in diameter and has a magnifying power of 2 to 3 times.
 This glass can be held at a distance to inspect your coins.
 The second is a magnifying loupe which can be used for high magnification.
 Usually, a ten-power loupe is ideal for examining your coins closely.

 Coin Holders, Folders & Albums